Nike’s Marketing Mix (4P) Analysis

 3. Niketown retail outlets (company-owned)

-This marketing mix element, also known as marketing communications mix, involves the tactics that Nike uses to communicate with its target markets.
-The company depends on the effective promotion of its products to maintain a strong brand image, which is one of the strengths determined in the SWOT analysis of Nike Inc. This part of the sporting goods company’s marketing mix uses promotional tactics to communicate with customers about its products, and persuade them to purchase these products.
+This marketing mix element involves the tactics that Nike uses to communicate with its target markets and persuade customers to buy its products.
+Effective promotion maintains the company’s brand image, which is one of the strengths determined in the SWOT analysis of Nike.
 The following are Nike’s promotional activities, arranged according to significance in the firm’s marketing strategies:

 1. Advertising